iot-salzburg/gpu-jupyter/README.md

     |    1   N/A  N/A      1918      G                                       6MiB |
     +-----------------------------------------------------------------------------+
     ```
-    If you don't get an output similar, follow the installation steps in this
+    If you don't get a similar output, follow the installation steps in this
 [Medium article](https://medium.com/@christoph.schranz/set-up-your-own-gpu-based-jupyterlab-e0d45fcacf43).
     It is important to keep your installed CUDA version in mind when you pull images.
-    **You can't run images based on `nvidia/cuda:11.2` if you have only CUDA version 10.1 installed.**
+    **Note that you can't run images based on `nvidia/cuda:11.2` if you have only CUDA version 10.1 installed.**

 4. Pull and run the GPU-Jupyter image.
 This may take some time as the whole environment for data science will be downloaded:
    ```bash